Genitive: Apodis

 One of the dozen new constellations introduced at the end of the 16th century from observations of the southern sky by the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman.
 Apus represents a fabulous bird of paradise, as found in New Guinea, but it is a disappointing tribute to such an exotic creature, its brightest stars being of only 4th magnitude.

-The name Apus comes from the Greek apous, meaning ‘footless’, since the birds were originally known to westerners only from dead specimens without feet or wings; these appendages had been removed by the locals, who prized the plumage for ornamental dress and traded the birds’ skins with neighbouring islands.
+The name Apus is a Latinization of the Greek apous, meaning ‘footless’, since the birds were originally known to westerners only from dead specimens without feet or wings; these appendages had been removed by the locals, who prized the plumage for ornamental dress and traded the birds’ skins with neighbouring islands.
 The first examples were brought back to Europe by the survivors of Ferdinand Magellan’s round-the-world voyage in 1522, creating immense interest.
-For a while it was speculated that these gaudy birds were the mythical phoenix, which is perhaps why the Dutch explorers also invented a southern constellation called Phoenix.
+For a while it was speculated that these gaudy birds were the mythical phoenix (and belief in the existence of the phoenix may be why the Dutch explorers also invented a southern constellation called Phoenix).

 An early misprint

-The constellation Apus was first shown on the 1598 celestial globe of Petrus Plancius as ‘Paradys-vogel Apis Indica’.
-It seems likely that the word ‘apis’, meaning bee, was a misprint for ‘avis’, meaning bird, particularly since in that same year the Dutchman Jan van Linschoten had given the birds the Latin name Avis paradiseus.
+The constellation was first shown on the 1598 celestial globe of Petrus Plancius as ‘Paradys-vogel Apis Indica’.
+It seems that the word ‘apis’, meaning bee, was a misprint for ‘avis’, meaning bird, since in that same year the Dutchman Jan van Linschoten had given the birds the Latin name Avis paradiseus.
+Johann Bayer followed Plancius by calling the constellation Apis Indica on his Uranometria atlas of 1603.
+All early globes and charts depicted the bird without wings or feet, indicating they were modelled on dead specimens.

 Apus on Bode's Uranographia